Minimum income threshold requirement after 11 April 2024

 The following list displays some scenarios a UK sponsor may fit in order to qualify under Appendix FM of the UK immigration rules.
 This list is designed for our clients to determine whether they may potentially meet the financial requirement to sponsor their fiancee, partner or spouse and/or any dependent children for a UK settlement visa.
 Please note that every case presents a unique situation.
 This is an area where the applicant and their sponsor should give a lot of thought to whatever documents might be used to support the application.

-• Scenario A: I have been employed by the same company for the last six months earning £18,600 pa (or more if required), or I have been employed by different companies in the UK or overseas in the last 12 months earning the required amount;
+- Scenario A: I have been employed by the same company for the last six months earning £29,000 per annum, or I have been employed by different companies in the UK or overseas in the last 12 months earning the required amount;

-• Scenario B: I have been employed or self-employed overseas, but I am now returning with my fiancee, partner or spouse to the UK and I have a UK job offer for £18,600 pa (or more if required) to start within three months of my arrival;
+- Scenario B: I have been employed or self-employed overseas, but I am now returning with my fiancee, partner or spouse to the UK and I have a UK job offer for £29,000 per annum to start within three months of my arrival;

-• Scenario D: I have substantial personal savings that I can rely on, or I am employed, but as I do not meet the minimum income threshold through my salary alone, I will use my savings to meet the shortfall needed to qualify as a sponsor;
+- Scenario D: I have substantial personal savings of £88,500 that I can rely on, or I am employed, but as I do not meet the minimum income threshold through my salary alone, I will use my savings to meet the shortfall needed to qualify as a sponsor;

 From the above scenarios it is evident that a UK sponsor can meet the financial requirement with many employment or non-employment options.
-Sponsors that have over £62,500 in savings meet the UKBA requirement automatically under Category D (cash savings).
-Those relying on salaried employment must have been employed by the same company for at least six months immediately preceding the date of filing the settlement application, unless they have received in the 12 months prior to the application the level of income, whether through earnings or other non-employment sources, required to satisfy the UKBA criteria for sponsorship.
-While you may have all of your pay slips, bank statements and employment or business verification documents, it is vital to note that the examining UKBA Entry Clearance Officer (ECO) will make a final determination of eligibility based on the gross income received in the past six months prior to the date of application (12 months or two-year average for self-employed sponsors).
+Sponsors that have over £88,500 in savings meet the UKVI requirement automatically under Category D (cash savings).
+Those relying on salaried employment must have been employed by the same company for at least six months immediately preceding the date of filing the settlement application, unless they have received in the 12 months prior to the application the level of income, whether through earnings or other non-employment sources, required to satisfy the UKVI criteria for sponsorship.
+While you may have all of your pay slips, bank statements and employment or business verification documents, it is vital to note that the examining UKVI Entry Clearance Officer (ECO) at the UKVI Decision Making Centre (DMC) in Sheffield will make a final determination of eligibility based on the gross income received in the past six months prior to the date of application (12 months or two-year average for self-employed sponsors).

 The following non-employment income can be used as evidence of meeting the financial requirement alone or combined with other permitted categories as defined by the UKBA: